Warning Signs

 • Undigested feed in manure

-• Head tossing/shaking
+• Head tossing or shaking

 • Bucking

-• Head tilting whilst ridden
+• Head tilting while ridden

 • Difficulty bending

-• Opening the mouth whilst ridden
+• Opening the mouth when ridden

-• Difficulty getting the horse ‘on the bit’
+• Trouble getting 'on the bit'

-• Smell coming from mouth
+• Smell coming from the mouth

-• Tilting the head during eating
+• Tilting the head while eating